manueledwardopaez/spotifu-project/README.md

 # Spotifu

 This is a clon of Spotify, made with HTML and CSS.
+It also have 100% of accesibility.

 # Desktop